 What Cumberland did introduce at Aberdeen was a modified platoon firing drill specifically developed to demolish the highland charge before it came to the use of cold steel.
 On 2 April 1746, he issued orders for the Royal Scots Fusiliers “to be out in the Park tomorrow at 11 o’clock there to practice the motions of alternate firings by platoons from ye right and left to ye centre reserving fire of ye front rank and Grenadiers.”9

 David Morier’s iconic painting An Incident in the Rebellion of 1745 depicts the grenadiers of Barrell’s regiment engaging in close quarters with Jacobite highlanders at Culloden.
-The painting was commissioned by Cumberland in about 1753 and shows the grenadiers – with the exception of the officer – charging their bayonets breast high according to the standard drill.
+The painting was commissioned by Cumberland in 1753 and shows the grenadiers – with the exception of the officer – charging their bayonets breast high according to the standard drill.

 Even if a new bayonet drill had been introduced it would have been impractical for another reason that is quite often overlooked.
 Before the battle, most of the Jacobite highlanders had discarded their targes and only a limited number were armed with broadswords.
 From the Jacobite dead and wounded which numbered around 1,500, less than 200 broadswords were recovered.
 While the clan gentry and officers standing on the front rank of the main Jacobite line would have wielded broadswords the vast majority of the Jacobites – highlanders and lowlanders – were armed with muskets.10